State Farm Navigation

 Throughout our architecture work we brought our priority actions to the top level of the navigation.
 With one click users could begin the process of getting a quote, filing a claim, paying a bill, and finding an agent.
-We also designed the menu so it would show when the user began scrolling up.
+We also designed the menu so it would display when the user began scrolling up.
 We did this to ensure users could easily locate the main actions even when scrolled further down on a page

 Goal #2 Improve Taxonomy

 In order to address our second design goal we worked with our UX research partners.
 We wanted to divide our financial products into two clearly delineated sections- “banking” and “Investments”.
-In order to better understand how users understood our financial products we conducted a card sorting session with 5 participants.
+In order to better understand how users percieved our financial products we conducted a card sorting session with 5 participants.
 There was almost unanimous agreement on which products belonged in which categories.
 The one surprise for our UX team was that users overwhelmingly identified Educational Savings Account as a Banking, rather than an Investment product.

 Goal #3 Visual Consistency